 It is TBD whether the AP can optionally not solicit CTS.

-This is optional mechanism for non-AP and AP STAs.
+This is an optional mechanism for non-AP and AP STAs.

 Note: The non-TB PPDUs may be transmitted by the non-AP STA to AP or to a peer of a peer-to-peer link. [#SP354]